- Home

 - Share your experiences and educate your children about wealth – start sooner rather than later to develop their understanding.

-- Involve them in meetings with your trusted advisers – many people aged 30 - 60 do not have a financial adviser; including those who expect to inherit large sums.
+- Involve them in meetings with your trusted advisers – many people aged 30–60 do not have a financial planner, including those who expect to inherit large sums.

 UK case study - a successful family wealth transfer strategy

-Mrs K had no children and wanted her brother to benefit from her estate.
-Her brother was also reasonably wealthy and planned to leave everything to his children.
+Alice had no children and wanted her brother, Mark, to benefit from her estate.
+Mark was also reasonably wealthy and planned to leave everything to his children.

-We set up a trust, with her brother as a trustee, so he could decide how and when to distribute (or hold back) the money.
+We set up a trust, with Mark as a trustee, so he could decide how and when to distribute (or hold back) the money.

 If you found this interesting, you might also want to read: